 Locking system: You can choose from combination locks, keypads, and biometric systems.
 They are all equally effective in keeping your safe locked.
 Your decision hinges primarily on the speed of access when you do need to unlock your safe.
 Biometrics are the fastest option but may also set you back more.

-1. Choose the wall.
+Installation Now that you have your safe, it’s time to put it into your wall.
+Fortunately, installing a wall safe is surprisingly easy.- Choose the wall.
 You should use the existing studs in your home to secure your wall safe.
 Avoid areas featuring plumbing or wires.

-2. Cut out an opening.
+- Cut out an opening.
 Locate the studs on the wall you want to install the safe.
 Use a level and draw a square large enough to fit your safe.
 Use a drywall saw to cut out the opening.
 If the wall does have wires, you’ll have to adjust them or consider rewiring.

-3. Test your safe.
+- Test your safe.
 With the hole properly cut, push the safe in for a test fit.
 Make sure it sits level.
 If it’s not level, cut more from the bottom to straighten it out.
 Don’t try to force it in if it doesn’t fit.
 Just cut away a bit more drywall.

-4. Screw it in.
+- Screw it in.
 With the safe sitting secure and level in your wall, drill the screws that came with your safe into the left and right studs.